-- Inpatient room and board at the semi-private room rate, and other services and supplies related to your condition that are provided during your stay in a hospital, psychiatric hospital, or residential treatment facility - Outpatient treatment received while not confined as an inpatient in a hospital, psychiatric hospital or residential treatment facility, including: - Office visits to a physician or behavioral health provider such as a psychiatrist, psychologist, social worker, or licensed professional counselor (includes telemedicine consultation) - Individual, group and family therapies for the treatment of mental health - Partial hospitalization treatment provided in a facility or program for mental health treatment provided under the direction of a physician - Intensive outpatient program provided in a facility or program for mental health treatment provided under the direction of a physician - Skilled behavioral health services provided in the home, but only when all the following criteria are met: - o You are homebound - Your physician orders them - The services take the place of a stay in a hospital or a residential treatment facility, or you are unable to receive the same services outside your home - The skilled behavioral health care is appropriate for the active treatment of a condition, illness or disease to avoid placing you at risk for serious complications - Electro-convulsive therapy (ECT) - Mental health injectables - Transcranial magnetic stimulation (TMS) - Psychological testing - Neuropsychological testing - 23 hour observation
+- Inpatient room and board at the semi-private room rate, and other services and supplies related to your condition that are provided during your stay in a hospital, psychiatric hospital, or residential treatment facility - Outpatient treatment received while not confined as an inpatient in a hospital, psychiatric hospital or residential treatment facility, including: - Office visits to a physician or behavioral health provider such as a psychiatrist, psychologist, social worker, or licensed professional counselor (includes telemedicine consultation) - Individual, group and family therapies for the treatment of mental health - Other outpatient mental health treatment such as: - Partial hospitalization treatment provided in a facility or program for mental health treatment provided under the direction of a physician - Intensive outpatient program provided in a facility or program for mental health treatment provided under the direction of a physician - Skilled behavioral health services provided in the home, but only when all the following criteria are met: - You are homebound - Your physician orders them - The services take the place of a stay in a hospital or a residential treatment facility, or you are unable to receive the same services outside your home - The skilled behavioral health care is appropriate for the active treatment of a condition, illness or disease to avoid placing you at risk for serious complications - Electro-convulsive therapy (ECT) - Transcranial magnetic stimulation (TMS) - Psychological testing - Neuropsychological testing - 23 hour observation - Peer counseling support by a peer support specialist - A peer support specialist serves as a role model, mentor, coach, and advocate.
+They must be certified by the state where the services are provided or a private certifying organization recognized by us.
+Peer support must be supervised by a behavioral health provider.